thapapradeep884/week-6-12194940-/README.md

 ```

 **7.2.
 Parent Launch File**

-After the above steps, we created a launch file named : `example_main.launch.py` in the launch folder of the `launch_tutorial` directory with the following codes in it:
+Following the aforementioned procedures, we produced a launch file with the following codes in it called "example main.launch.py" in the launch folder of the "launch tutorial" directory:

 ```python
 from launch_ros.substitutions import FindPackageShare